← All guides

 Pork Tenderloin Internal Temp: Is It Supposed to Be Pink?

-Pork tenderloin is the fastest-cooking cut on this whole list, and the cut most likely to get pulled off the smoker too late by someone still following decades-old "cook pork until gray" advice.
+Pork tenderloin is one of the fastest-cooking cuts on this whole list, tied with smoked sausage, and the cut most likely to get pulled off the smoker too late by someone still following decades-old "cook pork until gray" advice.

 A sliced smoked pork tenderloin showing a faint pink center on a cutting board